OpenModelica/OpenModelica/CONTRIBUTING.md

 * **reset** (or restart, or **merge**, if there were other commits added to OMCompiler-3rdParty since you started) the OMCompiler-3rdParty master branch so the new HEAD contains the HEAD commit of the branch
 * merge the PR in the OpenModelica glue project
 * delete the branch in the OMCompiler-3rdParty

+## Bootstrapping sources

+Sometimes one would need to update the bootstrapping sources to add new features to the MetaModelica compiler.
+The bootstrapping sources are stored at: [OMBootstrapping](https://github.com/OpenModelica/OMBootstrapping.git), just make a PR for it with the contents of OMCompiler/Compiler/boot/build.